 Linux is a rapidly changing community project.
-The information from this section is valid for Linux kernel version 5.4.114-lts, was changed from version 4.9.78-ltsi, and may change again in the future.
+The information from this section is valid for Linux kernel version 5.4.114-lts, and may change again in the future.

 5.4.2.
 Intel RSU Driver

 The Intel RSU driver exports the RSU services using the sysfs interface.
 The source code is located in the drivers/firmware/stratix10-rsu.c file.